Blade Runner 2049: Plot

-Joi hires prostitute replicant Mariette to sync with to be able to have physical intimacy with K. The following morning, Mariette places a tracker in K's jacket prior to leaving.
+Joi hires prostitute replicant Mariette to sync with to be able to have sex with K. The following morning, Mariette places a tracker in K's jacket prior to leaving.
 K then takes the wooden toy horse to be analyzed for its origin, which leads him to the ruins of a now radioactive Las Vegas.
 There he finds Deckard, who informs him that the deceased replicant woman was named Rachael, and that he is the father of Rachael's child.
 Deckard had helped the Replicant Freedom Movement scramble the birth records to protect the child's identity.
-Deckard then left the child with the Replicant Freedom Movement to ensure the hunted child would not be found through him.
+Deckard then left the child with the Movement to ensure the hunted child would not be found through him.
 Luv, who has killed Joshi, tracks K to Las Vegas.
 She kidnaps Deckard, destroys Joi, and leaves an injured K behind.
-Using Mariette's tracker, the Replicant Freedom Movement rescues K. Their leader, Freysa, reveals that Rachael's child was actually a girl.
+Using Mariette's tracker, the Movement rescues K. Their leader, Freysa, reveals that Rachael's child was actually a girl.
 Fearing that Deckard may give up the freedom movement to Wallace and endanger the child, Freysa urges K to kill him.
 K deduces that the memory of the toy horse actually belongs to Dr. Stelline, who is Rachael's daughter.

 Luv takes Deckard to meet Wallace, who offers Deckard a duplicate Rachael in exchange for information about the child's whereabouts.
 Deckard refuses the offer, so Wallace has Luv kill the duplicate.
 As Luv transports Deckard to be tortured off-world, K intercedes.
-He fights and drowns Luv but is severely wounded in the process.
+He fights and drowns Luv but is mortally wounded in the process.

 K tells Deckard that he will be presumed dead, and is now free to go to his daughter, and then takes him to Dr. Stelline's facility.
 Standing outside the facility, he hands Deckard the toy horse.
-Deckard enters the building and meets Dr. Stelline, while K lies down on the front steps.
+Deckard enters the building and meets Dr. Stelline, while K dies on the front steps.
 (Note: In an interview with Entertainment Weekly, Blade Runner 2049 screenwriter Michael Green confirmed that K dies as he lies on the steps.)